isolver/ECEM13_PyET/source/content/web_resources.rst

 Python and Eye Tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Most eyetracker manufacturers provide Python interfaces if yours isn't supported by ioHub (yet) but you won't get the performance benefits of running on a separate CPU core, and if you buy a new eyetracker you'll have to change your code.
+Some eyetracker manufacturers provide general Python interfaces.
+Many an difficult to use and incomplete ctypes wrappers of their C library.

+If your eye tracker isn't supported by ioHub (yet) and you would like to help make adding support for it happen, contact us!
+Why learn a different API for each eye tracker manufacturer you have systems from, when you could only need to be using one, psychopy.iohub!